project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 **Description of Parameters**

-Identifier: The name of the existing category
+Identifier: Unique identifier of the existing category

 Code: A defined value that is used as the category identifier.
 Currently, 5 codes are supported as board, gradelevel, subject, medium, and topic.